DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/drag-drop-provider.md

 data | [AppointmentModel](./scheduler.md#appointmentmodel) | Specifies the appointment's data.
-style | object | Configures the appointment's geometry and position. type | string | Specifies the appointment's type.
+style | object | Configures the appointment's geometry and position. type | string | Specifies the appointment's type. leftSlice | boolean | True if an appointment does not start on the current view. rightSlice | boolean | True if an appointment does not end on the current view.

 ### DragDropProvider.SourceAppointmentProps